rbogusze/raspberry_fun/docs/temperature_gathering.md

 # (WIP) Motivation and roadmap

-192.168.1.99 kafka
-192.168.1.20 monitoring
-192.168.1.90 mysql
-192.168.1.97 producer1
-192.168.1.29 producer2
-192.168.1.101 producer2

 Gathering information like temperature is a perfect case to have a lot of fun with, use different technologies just to see if they fit the picture well and provide something that is cool to watch.

 I can see the scenario as follows:
 1. gather CPU temperature that is already available in Raspberry Pi
+2. store it in old good RDBMS MySQL
-2. store it in Cassandra database that was already used in [Stock LCD display](docs/stock_lcd_display.md)
+3. store it in Cassandra database that was already used in [Stock LCD display](docs/stock_lcd_display.md)
-3. store it in Kafka, as messagin system like that is perfect for such job and it just a beatiful concept to decouple producers of data from consumers of data
+4. store it in Kafka, as messagin system like that is perfect for such job and it is just a beatiful concept to decouple producers of data from consumers of data
-4. store it in old good RDBMS MySQL, but this time the script that gathers the temperature will not even know about that - we will use Kafka for that, as the data is already there
+5. store it in old good RDBMS MySQL, but this time the script that gathers the temperature will not even know about that - we will use Kafka for that, as the data is already there
-5. display it on Grafana, just to have a nice view
+6. display it on Grafana, just to have a nice view

 Even more fun with data
 1. configure Kafka to store the data "since the beginning" which will allow us to build external systems for analysis like Hadoop
-2. play with Kafka and see how we can make it brak/fix/scale
+2. play with Kafka and see how we can make it break/fix/scale

 # First things first